PAX6: Function

 PAX6 is a member of the Pax gene family which is responsible for carrying the genetic information that will encode the Pax-6 protein.
 It acts as a "master control" gene for the development of eyes and other sensory organs, certain neural and epidermal tissues as well as other homologous structures, usually derived from ectodermal tissues.
 However, it has been recognized that a suite of genes is necessary for eye development, and therefore the term of "master control" gene may be inaccurate.
 Pax-6 is expressed as a transcription factor when neural ectoderm receives a combination of weak Sonic hedgehog (SHH) and strong TGF-Beta signaling gradients.
 Expression is first seen in the forebrain, hindbrain, head ectoderm and spinal cord followed by later expression in midbrain.
 This transcription factor is most noted for its use in the interspecifically induced expression of ectopic eyes and is of medical importance because heterozygous mutants produce a wide spectrum of ocular defects such as aniridia in humans.

 Pax6 serves as a regulator in the coordination and pattern formation required for differentiation and proliferation to successfully take place, ensuring that the processes of neurogenesis and oculogenesis are carried out successfully.
 As a transcription factor, Pax6 acts at the molecular level in the signaling and formation of the central nervous system.
 The characteristic paired DNA binding domain of Pax6 utilizes two DNA-binding domains, the paired domain (PD), and the paired-type homeodomain (HD).
 These domains function separately via utilization by Pax6 to carry out molecular signaling that regulates specific functions of Pax6.
 An example of this lies in HD's regulatory involvement in the formation of the lens and retina throughout oculogenesis contrasted by the molecular mechanisms of control exhibited on the patterns of neurogenesis in brain development by PD.
 The HD and PD domains act in close coordination, giving Pax6 its multifunctional nature in directing molecular signaling in formation of the CNS.
 Although many functions of Pax6 are known, the molecular mechanisms of these functions remain largely unresolved.
 High-throughput studies uncovered many new target genes of the Pax6 transcription factors during lens development.
 They include the transcriptional activator BCL9, recently identified, together with Pygo2, to be downstream effectors of Pax6 functions.

+Post-translational regulation of PAX6 includes acetylation by KAT2A, which promotes its ubiquitination and proteasomal degradation, thereby influencing the balance between proliferation and neuronal differentiation in neural stem cells.